TheKiromen/TabsCopierExtension/README.md

 I find myself sometimes needing to copy link from multiple tabs to save or send somewhere and its starting to get annoying, so I decided to made this.
 Most likely wont maintain it long term as I doubt many people will use it, so feel free to fork and modify as you see fit.

+This extension also allows user to open all of the links they have saved in clipboard in new tabs.

 ## How to install
 #### Option 1 - Install from Firefox Add-ons browser: